 The University deliberately does not attempt to set out a pre-determined list of ‘ethical’ or ‘non-ethical’ activities.
 Rather, we have established mechanisms by which informed decisions can be taken on matters relating to ethics (and the associated risks) on a case-by-case basis, within the appropriate policy or procedural context.
 The links below will take you to the relevant procedures when considering ethical matters relating to: education, including admissions, teaching partnerships and awards; research, knowledge exchange and related partnerships; finance; fundraising and gifts.

-If you have questions that have not been answered after consulting the above policies please contact the Head of Academic and Learning Services.
+If you have questions that have not been answered after consulting the above policies please contact the Director of Academic Programmes and Student Engagement.

 If you have questions after reading the above policies and procedures please contact the Director of Research Services.